-- The possibility, without enhance the model complexity, to add a new sensor (or type of sensors) to face with new requirements that may arise.
-It is sufficient, indeed, to create a new table, with the specific fields relating to: the timestamp, the value of the data provided and the key-field that binds the latter to the master table.
+- The management of multi-vehicle: this management is available already at the beginning.
+Indeed, in case of management of a fleet of vehicles, just need to enter in the vehicle identifier in the master table and the sensor data (even not complete) in the related tables. - The possibility, at the almost null cost, of adding a new sensor (or type of sensors) to cope with the new requirements that may arise.
+It is, in fact, sufficient to create a new table, with the specific fields relating to the timestamp, to the value of the data provided and the key field that binds the latter to the master table.